Colo was safe and on time, not to mention under budget.

 Director of Human Resources

-Mrs. Hitzler holds a BA in Organizational Management from Ashford University and the PHR designation from the Society of Human Resource Management (SHRM).
+Shirley holds a BA in Business Management from Texas Southern University and a PHR Certification from the Human Resources Certification Institute and Human Resources Management Certificate from Rice University.